-The data on plumbing facilities were obtained from Housing Question 9 in the 2007 American Community Survey.
+The data on plumbing facilities were obtained from Housing Question 8 a, b, and c in the 2011 American Community Survey.
 The question was asked at both occupied and vacant housing units.
-Complete plumbing facilities include: (1) hot and cold piped water, (2) a flush toilet, and (3) a bathtub or shower.
+Complete plumbing facilities include: (a) hot and cold running water, (b) a flush toilet, and (c) a bathtub or shower.
 All three facilities must be located inside the house, apartment, or mobile home, but not necessarily in the same room.
 Housing units are classified as lacking complete plumbing facilities when any of the three facilities is not present.